micmarsh/xuggler-clj/README.md

 Distributed under the Eclipse Public License, the same as Clojure.

-Also contains GPL code from Xuggler, so shit's all fucked up and maybe illegal.
-Research later.
+Also contains GPL code from Xuggler, so shit's all fucked up and probably illegal.

+## Todo

+Compile Xuggler yourself to make it LGPL (see above), then set up your own Maven repo.